spurthy99/portfolio/README.md

 - 📈 Achieved a surge in user engagement (Google Analytics) through consistent content updates and marketing .

 **Programmer @ UXL Technologies (_Jun 2020 - Oct 2020_)**
-- 👩🏻‍💻Instructed a group of 20 high school students at a coding academy, elucidating object-oriented programming (OOPS) concepts and programming paradigms using Python and Java programs.
+- 👩🏻‍💻 Instructed a group of 20 high school students at a coding academy, elucidating object-oriented programming (OOPS) concepts and programming paradigms using Python and Java programs.
 ## Academic Projects
 <hr>